carnival-miguelturra-children-2025

 The rain has been with us since early morning, pushing the food offered by the peñas (clubs) to the porches on José Mora Street.
 But there’s no stopping us here, and we’ll continue celebrating this beloved first Sunday of Carnival.

-At the Carnival Palace, the Masked Guateque (Ballerina) is celebrated throughout the afternoon, followed by music from the New Generation Trio Orchestra at the Workers’ Center.
-Carnival invades the streets and souls of Miguelturra, and we fully celebrate our beloved Festival of National Tourist Interest.
+In it Carnival Palace , throughout the afternoon, the celebration takes place Masked Party , then continuing the music with the New Generation Trio Orchestra in it Workers’ Center .
+Carnival invades the streets and souls of Miguelturra and we fully celebrate our beloved Festival of National Tourist Interest.